nais/handbook/docs/README.md

 # A handbook of sorts

-### _Where we will cover the parts "unique" to us and therefore weren't covered during onboarding_
+### _Where we will cover the parts "unique" to us and therefore weren't covered during onboarding._

 <p align="left">
   <img width="70" height="70" src="assets/nais-handbook.png">